 Cedar Hill was founded in 1846 when a group of Peters Colony settlers encountered a lush landscape with ample streams, rich soil, and dense forests.
 First called “Cedar Breaks,” Cedar Hill has a high elevation compared to its surroundings, which made settlers feel safe because they could see intruders coming from a distance.
 Experience the town’s past at the Cedar Hill Museum of History, where you’ll learn about the 1856 tornado that destroyed all but two buildings in town and the 1932 bank robbery performed by Bonnie and Clyde’s sidekick.
 Then take a trip down memory lane on the self-guided walking tour of Historic Downtown Cedar Hill, where you’ll find beautiful architecture and learn even more local history.

 To get your daily dose of vitamin D, spend some time at one of the many popular outdoor spots in Cedar Hill.
 Pack a picnic and your camping gear and head to Cedar Hill State Park for hiking, biking, fishing, and swimming.
-Joe Pool Lake is one of the largest draws inside Cedar Hill State Park and has boat ramps, fishing piers, swimming holes, kayak rentals, and a marina where you can buy live bait, snacks, and a fishing license.
+Joe Pool Lake is one of the largest draws inside Cedar Hill State Park and has boat ramps, fishing piers, swimming holes and kayak rentals.
 While you’re in the state park, check out the Penn Farm Agricultural History Center to learn all about the area’s farming history.

 For some of the best birding in Texas, flock on over to the Dogwood Canyon Audubon Center.
 More than 200 acres of pristine forests, canyons, and a limestone escarpment create a unique habitat for a variety of native and migratory birds that follow the Central Flyway bird migration route.
 If you’re lucky, you just might see orioles, tanagers, hummingbirds, and golden-cheeked warblers or black-chinned hummingbirds, both of which are considered endangered.